ronutu/ctf-writeups/Hack The Box/Behind the Scenes/README.md

   (*pcVar1)();
 }
 ```

+In order to understand what it does, we will examine every line of code.
+The ```code *pcVar1;``` is Ghidra's way to define a function pointer when it doesn't know what kind of variables it receives and returns.
+Looking at the end of the program we see that ```pcVar1``` receives the address of this function ```invalidInstructionException()```.
+After that it calls the function.
+We will come back to this later.
+The

 It appears that the password is written vertically, so we will try that and see what we get: